AyeshaMunawar-profile/Khakee/README.md

 1) React.js for Front-end
 2) Ant Design for UI
 3) Strip.js for processing payments
 4) Firebase for user authentication
+5) Typescript for adding optional static typing to the language
+6) js-convert-case for case conversion of strings

 # Getting Started with Create React App